joniles/mpxj/mkdocs/docs/howto-read-edraw.md

-# How To: Read Deltek Open Plan BK3 files
+# How To: Read Edraw Project EDPX files
-Deltek Open Plan is a planning tool for Windows which can store schedule data in a variety of databases, and export schedules to BK3 files.
+Edraw Project is an easy to use tool which allows users to rapidly create and maintain professional looking project plans.

-## Reading Open Plan files
+## Reading Edraw Project files
-The simplest way to read an Open Plan file is to use the `UniversalProjectReader`:
+The simplest way to read an Edraw Project file is to use the `UniversalProjectReader`:

 === "Java"